-Staff members with personal alcohol or drug abuse problems should request assistance from the Employee Assistance Program - National Insurance Services at 866-451-5465.
+Staff members with personal alcohol or drug abuse problems should request assistance from the Human Resources Department.
 Assistance will be provided on a confidential basis and each staff member will be referred to the appropriate treatment and counseling services.
-Staff members who, in dealing with alcohol or drug abuse problems, voluntarily request assistance through the EAP may do so without jeopardizing their continued employment with the corporation subject to compliance with Board Policy.
+Staff members who, in dealing with alcohol or drug abuse problems, voluntarily request assistance may do so without jeopardizing their continued employment with the corporation subject to compliance with Board Policy.